erszcz/gradualizer-talk/slides.md

 ???

+- two axes characterising PLs wrt typing
+- some confusion
+- spark a discussion
+- "why did you put C on the left but C++ on the right given they have at least as many built-in numeric type coercions?"
+- or "JS is way cooler than PHP - why did you put them in the same corner?"

 <!-- # Typing disciplines 2/2 -->

   - C: everything passed as `void *`, e.g. sort function comparator - `int (*compar)(const void *, const void *)`